 Ground zero.
 The build, the tensions between your protagonist and antagonistic forces to propel story, movement, a poetic edge.
 Your vision for the book—fiction or nonfiction—needing to be birthed.

-Hip-hip-hooray story.
+Self-publishing hip-hip-hooray story.
 Ann is thrilled one of her author-clients reached a coveted sweet spot—a self-publishing, first-time author (smart story, great character ideas) whose first book struck double gold: IPPY gold medal award (Young Adult Fiction, e-book category) and Wishing Shelf Independent Book Awards gold medal (teenage division).
 And now their author-editorial partnership continues across different genres, from YA dystopian fiction to an adult psychological thriller series.

 Is traditional publishing your goal?
 Excellent.
-We're ready to journey with you on that process, from book developmental editing to various levels of book editing, ghostwriting, book proposals, query letters, author bios/PRs, social media content, and more.
+I'm ready to journey with you on that process, from book developmental editing to various levels of book editing, ghostwriting, book proposals, query letters, author bios/PRs, social media content, and more.